June 13, 2008 –

 LaRoche said that he was happy to present the award to the PBPN which has produced a model pedestrian/bicycle trail that other tribes and state groups are replicating.

 The project consists of a 2.1 mile asphalt trail that is now under construction by the PBPN’s Division of Road & Bridge.
-It is located ½ mile south of 158 & K Road to ½ mile south of 158 and M Road on the reservation.
+It is located ½ mile south of 158 & K Road to ½ mile south of 158 and M Road on the common land.
 When finished, the trail will connect some of the housing clusters and the K-Road work complex and will offer a recreational transportation facility for the community.

 The award falls under the FHWA category of “process improvements” that is designed to support and measure FHWA’s environmental stewardship responsibilities and responsiveness to the needs of communities.